AkhileshMalthi/CodePG/README.md

-# CodePG - Code Playground Generator
+# CodePG - Code PlayGround

 CodePG is a command-line tool that helps you organize and automate your coding practice by creating date-organized folders and files for various programming languages.